lbrooks/Fair-type-per-usage/README.md

 # Fair-type-per-usage

-Calculates the most cost effective type of ticket to purchase for a month
+Calculates the most cost effective type of ticket to purchase for the next 12 months